UniversalDependencies/docs/_2015-08-23-uppsala/determiners.md

   Along the same lines, there are pronouns that can never act like determiners.
 Personal pronouns will probably fall here in most languages, at least their nominative forms.
   And there will be a few more, such as _who_.

+Note that the functional definition is the only one which might guarantee comparability and consistency across languages.
+However, if this option is selected there are other fuzzy distinctions - e.g. that between nouns and adjectives acting as nouns (as in _the old and the young_), or adjectives and verbs acting as adjectives (as in _written text_ or _smiling person_) in specific constructions - which should be dealt with similarly: so, whatever decision is taken for dealing with the det/pron distinction, this might require a revision of the treatment of these other categories across the different languages.

 ## Interaction between POS tags and dependency relations